spicata/mint-fresh-notes/pages/Design Process.md

 ---
 layout: page
-tags:
+tags: Creation
 ---

-1. Identify
+1. Identify problems
-1. Research
+1. Research about it
+1. Design solutions
+1. Evaluate the solutions
+1. Produce a draft
+1. Test the draft
-1.
+1. Improve the draft